 Is Norton Password Manager safe?

-The auto login and auto change features also allow users to interact with websites and input credentials without having to navigate around potentially threatening websites or services.
-The auto-change in particular is very convenient, since it allows you to change passwords without navigating away from your Norton dashboard.
+The auto-login and auto-change features also allow users to interact with websites and input credentials without having to navigate around potentially threatening websites or services.
+The auto-change allows you to change passwords without navigating away from your Norton dashboard.

 The one drawback to Norton Password Manager’s encryption is that they don’t provide information on the actual security standard.
 The FAQ states that “Norton Password Manager uses industry-standard AES encryption and TLS secure connections to your browser.”
 So the question remains whether it’s 256-bit or 128-bit.